microtrain/bootcamp/10-MySQL/05-MySQLWithPHP.md

 $stmt->execute(['slug' => $slug]);
 ```

 The other issue is that we are directly accessing super globals which now-a-days is considered bad practice.
-To further restrict the user input sanitize the slug by forcing it into a predefiend format.
+To further restrict the user input sanitize the slug by forcing it into a predefined format.
 ```php
 <?php
 include '../core/db_connect.php';